dibadabir/Project1_A24/README.md

 The dataset was acquired from multiple sources, ensuring diversity in lesion types, skin types, and imaging techniques.
 It is publicly available and widely used in dermatological research.

+### Dataset Diversity

+The HAM10000 dataset was acquired from multiple sources, ensuring diversity in lesion types, skin types, and imaging techniques.
+The images were sourced from **clinical dermatology datasets**, as well as **public image repositories**, which contributed to the variety of skin conditions and patient demographics represented.
+Key features of the dataset include:

+- **Lesion Variety**: The dataset covers a wide range of skin conditions, including both malignant (e.g., melanoma) and benign (e.g., melanocytic nevi, dermatofibromas) lesions.
+This ensures that machine learning models trained on this dataset can generalize across different types of lesions.

+- **Diverse Skin Types**: The dataset includes images representing various **skin tones** and **ethnicities**, ranging from light to dark skin, which is crucial for developing algorithms that work effectively across diverse populations.

+- **Imaging Conditions**: Images in the dataset were captured using different **dermoscopic devices** and under varying **lighting conditions**.
+This variability helps ensure that models can recognize skin lesions accurately regardless of imaging conditions.

+- **Age Range**: The dataset represents a wide range of **age groups**, from children to elderly individuals, making it a valuable resource for age-inclusive skin disease detection.

+- **Image Quality**: Each image in the dataset is of high quality, with clear dermoscopic views of the lesions, allowing for detailed feature extraction and model training.

 ## Pre-processing Stages